-These are the latest spy shots and video of prototypes for Maserati’s upcoming SUV, the Levante, which will enter production in early 2016 and go on sale before that year is out, as a 2017 model.
+These are the latest spy shots and video of prototypes for Maserati’s upcoming SUV, the Levante, which will enter production in the coming months and—hopefully—go on sale before the year is out, as a 2017 model.
 Earlier shots showed a test mule but now the Levante is wearing a completed body, albeit one that’s still heavily camouflaged.

 The test mule confirmed that Maserati was sticking with its own platform for the Levante rather than relying on Jeep Grand Cherokee running gear, as originally planned.
 Unfortunately, the change meant Maserati had to delay the launch by more than a year.